chloe-shin/Googlenews/Readme.md

 The following **optional** functionalities are completed:

-- [ ] The user can click a link at the bottom of the page to load the next 20 stories.
+- [x] The user can click a link at the bottom of the page to load the next 20 stories.
 The page should not refresh; the stories should simply be added to the bottom.
-- [ ] The user can see an updated number of stories currently shown.
+- [x] The user can see an updated number of stories currently shown.
-- [ ] The user can see how long ago the story was published in a human-friendly format; e.g. "15 minutes ago".
+- [x] The user can see how long ago the story was published in a human-friendly format; e.g. "15 minutes ago".
 To accomplish this, we recommend you use momentjs.
 Please load it into your page using cdnjs or jsdelivr (these are called CDNs).

 ## Time Spent and Lessons Learned

-Time spent: **X** hours spent in total.
+Time spent: **5** hours spent in total.

 Describe any challenges encountered while building the app.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [Chloe Shin]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.